-Description: The Aerospace Science portion of this course provides an overview of the Earth, Sun, stars, Moon, and solar system, including the terrestrial and the outer planets.
+Description: Aerospace Science 3: Exploring Space curriculum provides an overview of the Earth, Sun, Stars, Moon, and solar system, including the terrestrial and the outer planets.
 The section on manned spaceflight focuses on the Space Shuttle, space stations and beyond, covering milestones in the endeavor to land on the Moon and to safely orbit humans and crafts for temporary and prolonged periods.

-The Leadership Education portion of the course will allow students reveal their attitudes, aptitudes, and personal skills.
-This self-understanding will allow them to explore career paths and understand requirements that they will need to be successful at work and in life.
+Leadership Education 3: The Leadership Education portion of the course will allow students reveal their attitudes, aptitudes, and personal skills.
+This self- understanding will allow them to explore career paths and understand requirements that they will need to be successful at work and in life.
 To help students increase their potential for success through education, they will learn how to select a school that is right for them; how to apply for admission to a vocational or technical school, community college, or college/university; and how to succeed in these learning environments.
 Information is provided on how to conduct the job search for students who wish to enter the workforce right after high school or after additional education and training.
 They will learn how to prepare a winning résumé, and how to develop effective interviewing skills.